ArazSaieArasi3/CM4DI/README.md

 ## Overview

 CM4DI (Conceptual Model for Digital Identity) is an ontology-driven conceptual model for digital identity with modular trust integration.
-It is designed to provide a minimal but expressive semantic backbone for identity-centric digital ecosystems by structuring identity-bearing entities, digital identities, credentials, claims, contextual scoping, authentication, authorization, and trust references within a coherent ontological framework.
+It provides a minimal but expressive semantic backbone for identity-centric digital ecosystems by structuring identity-bearing entities, digital identities, credentials, claims, contextual scoping, authentication, authorization, and trust references within a coherent ontological framework.

 The model is grounded in the Unified Foundational Ontology (UFO) and specified in OntoUML.
-In addition to the conceptual model, this repository is intended to provide a lightweight OWL artifact to improve transparency, reproducibility, and future extensibility.
+This repository documents the current conceptual specification of CM4DI and serves as the foundation for its lightweight OWL operationalization, future scenario-based validation, and subsequent formal enrichment.

 ## Vision and Evolution

-CM4DI is intended as a reusable ontology artifact for digital identity conceptualization and future formalization.
+CM4DI is intended as a reusable ontology artifact for digital identity conceptualization, documentation, and progressive formalization.
 The current release emphasizes:

 - a principled ontology-driven conceptual core
 - explicit grounding in UFO and OntoUML
 - modular trust integration through `TrustReference`
-- a lightweight OWL operationalization
+- explicit event-result symmetry for authentication and authorization
-- a basis for scenario-based validation and future ontology enrichment
+- a lightweight publication baseline for documentation and future OWL release

 Future releases may extend the current artifact with: